We live in a pretty remote area.

 - Distilled water – for use with the Tricide Neo

-- Saline Solution – for cleaning face wounds gently and thoroughly- this was amazing stuff for when Lu
+- Saline Solution – for cleaning face wounds gently and thoroughly- this was amazing stuff for when Lucy was attacked by a raccoon.

 - Syringe and Dropper – we got ours from a baby kit – these are for helping very sick chickens drink and eat.